 1. Show filters that are relevant to the search query.

-Providing search result filters is a great way to help users easily find what they’re looking for, but be sure to show filters that are relevant for each search.
+Providing search result filters is a great way to help users easily find what they’re looking for, but be sure to show filters that are relevant for each search (this is often referred to as faceted search).
 If someone searches for “laptop”, it would be helpful to provide filters for screen size, brand, price, and processing power, while if someone searches for “purse”, it would be helpful to provide filters for colour, material, and style.

 Showing unrelated filters for a search is actually worse than not providing any refinements (because they visitors’ time and take up valuable space), so be sure the filters you display add value!